teresabowe/sea-animal-shuffle/README.md

 ![Lighthouse mobile report](/docs/lighthouse-mobile-report.png)

 ### Unfixed Bugs
-At the time of writing this readme file, there was no known bugs.
+At the time of writing this readme file, there were no known bugs.

 ## Deployment